matn7/CS-Notes/src/main/java/angular/README.md

     - DELETE
     - PATCH

-## Single page application
+### Single page application

-- Spring boot application packaging war.
+- Spring boot application packaging war
-- angular.json.
+- **angular.json**

 ```json
 "outputPath": "../src/main/resources/static",
 "outputPath": "dist",
 ```

-## Session Storage
+### Session Storage

-- Associate with browser window.
+- Associate with browser window
-- Allows us to access to session storage object.
+- Allows us to access to session storage object
-- When close browser no session is reloaded.
+- When close browser no session reloaded
-- You can only access data from `Local/Session Storage` that was set from your website.
+- You can only access data from **Local/Session Storage** that was set from your website
 - Values set into Local Storage persist across browser restarts.
 Hence, it's less secure!

 ```ts